qawemlilo/node-blogger/README.md

 # Node Blogger

-Node Blogger is a small Node.js blogging engine that generates static html files.
+Node Blogger is a small Node.js blogging engine that compiles your posts written in markdown to html static files.

 ## Installation
 ```